karlsve/TS3Bot/README.md

 ## Core Plugins ##
 - KeepAlive (Sends keep alive to make sure the bot stays connected to the server)
 - AFKMover (Moves people to the afk channel after 10 minutes of inactivity and back when they come back active.
 Disabled on per user basis by "afk off".
 Enabled by "afk on")
-- RollTheDice (Only implements the "coin" private command for now)
+- Coin (Only implements the "coin" private command for now)

 Bundled as Core.jar